Instructor guide

 Everyone should document their code, even if they’re working alone.

-These two are the most important points:
+These are the main points:

 Please do not skim over the two above points.
 Please take few minutes to explain why documentation (sources) should be tracked together with the source code.
 Please discuss this aspect with workshop participants and connect it to reproducibility.
 This is for me (Radovan) the most important take-home message.